cmkilger/CKImageAdditions/README.markdown

 * Creating a new UIImage by rounding the corners
 * Creating a new UIImage by trimming the sides based on transparency or a color
 * Creating a new bitmap CGContextRef from a CGImageRef
+* Get the average color within the specified radius of a pixel

 ##Usage